erikaduan/r_tips/tutorials/p-sql_to_r_workflows/p-sql_to_r_workflows_part_2.md

   WHERE is_active = 1 OR is_active IS NULL

-  -- select course name and description and their corresponding platform and -- company name for platforms that are active or NULL for is_active "
+  -- inner join course and platform tables by platform_id and filter for -- platforms that are active or null for is_active -- select course name, description, platform name and company name
+  "
 ) %>%
   odbc::dbFetch() %>%